The Importance Of A Home’s Condition

 • Rotting fascia and exterior trim boards

-The list can go on and on to include such items as windows, carpeting, landscaping, light fixtures and more.
+The list goes on and on to include such items as windows, carpeting, landscape drainage and more.

 Questions to Ask

 When involved with condition concerns, be sure to gather as much information as possible.
-Both buyer and seller should clarify descriptions and facts regarding condition concerns by asking questions before the offer to purchase is signed.
-Here are some general questions regarding condition.
+Both buyer and seller should clarify descriptions and facts regarding condition concerns by asking questions before signing an offer to purchase.
+Here are some general questions that offer clues regarding condition.

 • When was the last time the problem occurred?